 Award-winning reporter, writer and editor with over a decade of experience producing print and online content for media; corporate and institutional clients

-My specialties include: web and custom content; copy writing; corporate communications; news and feature writing with an emphasis on education, healthcare and real estate.
-My large body of work includes web copy, custom content articles, social media posts, newsletters, talking points, targeted letters, news & feature stories, press releases and more.
+My specialties include: web and custom content; copy writing; corporate communications; news and feature writing on education, healthcare, and much more.
+My large body of work includes web copy, custom content articles, social media posts, newsletters, annual reports, talking points, targeted letters, press releases and feature stories.

 Besides being one of the nation's preeminent organ builders, Austin is one of the longest-surviving.
 While it may have a low profile locally, it is renowned among pipe organ enthusiasts for its well-built, long-lived instruments and for a patented air chest system invented by John T.